 What You'll Learn

-- Evaluate and compare the sustainability of communities in meeting human needs in the areas of food, water, energy, and integration of green spaces.
+- Evaluate and compare the sustainability of communities in meeting human needs in the areas of food, water, energy, and the integration of green spaces.

 - Assess the ability of cities to maintain sustainable systems for transportation, safety, waste management, inclusion and accessibility, education, and disaster risk reduction.